JonmarCorpuz/SecondBrain/AWS - Fargate.md

-AWS Fargate is a serverless compute engine for containers provided by AWS that allows users to run containers without having to manage the underlying infrastructure
+AWS Fargate is a serverless compute engine for containers that allows users to run containers without having to manage the underlying infrastructure

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/AWS%20Fargate.png)

+* Scales and manages the infrastructure by allocating the right amount of compute, eliminating the need to choose and handle EC2 instances and cluster capacity and scaling
-* Allows users to focus on building and deploying applications in Docker containers without worrying about provisioning, configuring, or scaling servers
+* Allows users to focus on building and deploying applications in containers
 * Abstracts away the underlying infrastructure, enabling users to deploy and manage containers without managing servers or clusters
 * Allows users to deploy containerized applications using familiar orchestration tools and APIs
 * Supports both task-level and pod-level scheduling, meaning that users can define task definitions (for ECS) and pod specifications (for EKS) and Fargate will automatically provision the necessary compute resources to run their containers